flutter/website/tutorials/interactive/index.md

 <img src="images/favorited-not-favorited.png" alt="the custom widget you'll create">

-To accomplish this, you'll create a single custom widget that includes both the star and and the count.
+To accomplish this, you'll create a single custom widget that includes both the star and the count.
 Tapping the star changes state for both widgets, so the same widget should manage both.

 If you don't already have the starting code for the Lakes example,